Lesson 5 of 8 - evolve and enjoy a high-nurturance family

 • "getting depressed."

 Unaware, wounded caregivers are apt to make the child the problem, rather than looking at whether their family and parenting dynamics are filling a "problem child's" needs well enough.
-This is specially likely in divorcing and step families.
+This is specially likely in troubled, divorcing, adoptive, foster, single-parent, and step families.

-Bottom line - loyalty and values conflicts (and triangles) are specially stressful for kids because they (a) don't understand them, (b) can't articulate what they feel and need, (c) may feel over-responsible for them, and (d) their caregivers may not understand or empathize with this.
+Bottom line - loyalty and values conflicts and PVR triangles are specially stressful for most minor kids because they (a) don't understand them, (b) can't articulate what they feel and need, (c) may feel over-responsible for them, and (d) their caregivers may not understand or empathize with this.

-Kids need their adults to (a) adopt a family-system awareness, (b) guard them from adult conflicts, and (c) evolve an effective strategy to avoid or dissolve loyalty and other disputes.
-Are your adult doing that now?
+Kids need their adults to adopt a family-system awareness, proactively guard them from adult wounds and conflicts, and learn how to avoid or dissolve loyalty and other disputes.
+Are your family adults doing that now?
 If not - what's in the way?

 Options for Managing Loyalty Conflicts

 Some options apply to all families, and others to average divorcing families and stepfamilies.
 We'll look at both.
-Follow the links for more detail on each choice.
+Follow the links for more detail on each option.

 Options for All Families